pfrazee/json-lz/README.md

 ## How to use JSON-LZ

-JSON-LZ uses metadata to "paint" the attributes of a JSON document with vocabulary definitions.
-Vocabs are then used to help identify the meanings of attributes, transform between different schemas, and fallback to safe defaults in the case ambiguous meaning.
+JSON-LZ uses metadata to "paint" the attributes of a JSON document with schema declarations.
+Schemas are then used to help identify the meanings of attributes, transform between different schemas, and fallback to safe defaults in the case ambiguous meaning.
 It is *not* an alternative to validation.

 See ["When to use JSON-LZ"](DESIGN.md#when-to-use-json-lz) for more information about why JSON-LZ exists and when to use it in your app.

 ### Validating objects

 Applications should validate their input JSON by checking the structure.
 Tools such as [JSON-Schema](http://json-schema.org/) are useful for accomplishing this.
-JSON-LZ does not help with validation - it only helps with checking for ambiguities in declared vocabularies and for transforming between vocabs.
+JSON-LZ does not help with validation - it only helps with checking for ambiguities in declared schemas and for transforming between schemas.

-### Transforming between vocabularies
+### Transforming between schemas

-Sometimes there are competing vocabularies that encode the same data.
-If you think you can still use the data, you can transform the data to fit the vocabulary/structure you use.
+Sometimes there are competing schemas that encode the same data.
+If you think you can still use the data, you can transform the data to fit the structure you use.
 This is sometimes called "munging" the data.

-For example, suppose you have two "RSVP" vocabularies: `'bobs-rsvps'` and `'carlas-rsvps'`.
+For example, suppose you have two "RSVP" schemas: `'bobs-rsvps'` and `'carlas-rsvps'`.

 The `'bobs-rsvps'` schema looks like: